nextpulse/slate/source/index.html.md

 }
 ```

 List all currently supported data sources where Path. may extract data information.

+No authentication required for this public API.

 ### Source Object